PetrKocian/PSI/task3/README.md

 ```
 ## API

-The application uses these APIs to get the information about the ISS and sunset/sunrise times
+The application uses these APIs to get the information about the ISS and sunset/sunrise times:

 ISS Now API:
 http://open-notify.org/Open-Notify-API/ISS-Location-Now/